 2. Math Focus Wall

 Create a math focus wall near your whole group instruction area.
-Consider including the following items on your wall: 1) Math word wall, 2) anchor charts, 3) calendar, 4) accountable talk stems / math thinking stems / math talk, 5) hundred-twenty chart, 5) lesson objective(s) and essential question(s).
+Consider including the following items on your wall: 1) math word wall, 2) anchor charts and math posters, 3) calendar, 4) posters with accountable talk stems / math thinking stems / math talk, 5) hundred-twenty chart, 5) lesson objective(s) and essential question(s).

 3. Small Group Area